-The lack of physical exercise we get in this post-industrial world where machines do all the ‘work’ is a principle cause of our general poor health – obesity and high blood pressure high up on the list.
+The lack of physical exercise we get in this post-industrial world where machines do all the ‘work’ is a principle cause of our general poor health.
+And obesity and high blood pressure are some of the results.
 Plenty of research shows there’s a clear link between lack of exercise and high blood pressure.
 Indeed, sitting down for long periods is particularly bad for us and our blood pressure.

 Exercise and high blood pressure – some tips

-Your exercise regime should reflect you current state of health.
+Your exercise regime should reflect your current state of health.
 Don’t overdo it at first.
 Start with small steps and work your way up.
 Even a walk around the block once a day is a good start.
 In fact, walking is an excellent way to lower your blood pressure.

-I prefer to incorporate activities into my daily exercise so I get things done and feel a sense of achievement – as well as helping keep my blood pressure within acceptable ranges.
+I prefer to incorporate activities into my daily exercise so I get things done and feel a sense of achievement – as well as helping keep my blood pressure within an acceptable range.

 Last year I used to walk up the hill behind my house once a day to enjoy breath-taking views of the Bristol channel and the coast of Devonshire.
 The walk up was strenuous and really got my system working.
 My walk back down was relaxing in comparison and allowed my system to recuperate.

 This year I’ve been concentrating on my backyard – getting all the brambles and ferns out with a pickax as well as building a drystone wall to keep the sheep out of my garden.
 I relegate one hour a day to this activity and it’s amazing how much I’ve achieved in such a short time.

 Another sense of satisfaction is when I take my blood pressure.
 It is often below 120/80 these days.
 When you consider I was measuring 190+/115+ just a year ago, and prescription medications didn’t help, I’ve come along way.